smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Alerts and Subtle Alerts/index.md

 If connected to older head units that do not support this feature, the cancel request will be ignored, and the alert will persist on the screen until the timeout has elapsed or the user dismisses the alert by selecting a button.
 !!!

 Please note that canceling the alert will only dismiss the displayed alert.
 If you have set the `ttsChunk` property, the speech will play in its entirety even when the displayed alert has been dismissed.
-If you know you will cancel an alert, consider setting a short `ttsChunk` like "searching" instead of "searching for coffee shops, please wait."
+If you know you will cancel an alert consider setting a short `ttsChunk` like "searching" instead of "searching for coffee shops, please wait."

 There are two ways to dismiss an alert.
 The first way is to dismiss a specific alert using a unique `cancelID` assigned to the alert.
 The second way is to dismiss whichever alert is currently on-screen.